bxlab/cmdb-quantbio/assignments/bootcamp/functionPractice.md

 Extend the Day-1 homework without using any external libraries (such as numpy) unless otherwise noted to analyze data from `inflammation-01.csv`:

 3.)
 Write a function that takes a patient row index (integer) as input and returns the mean inflammation level across the 40 days (float) for that given patient.
 Embed this function in a script called `mean_inflammation.py` that defines a patient row index as a variable, executes the function, and prints the output.
+(Hint: consider having your function also take the data file name as one of its arguments).

 4.)
 Write a function that takes two patient row indices (integers) as input and returns a list of the difference between their inflammation levels on each of the 40 days (floats).
 Embed this function in a script called `difference_inflammation.py` that defines patient row indices as variables, executes the function, and prints the output.